 Charlene has been using Story Massage for a year now and we recently presented her with the Best Practice Award for her commitment to sharing Story Massage within the school.
 We asked Charlene some questions about her work.

-What age children are you working with?
+Which classes are you working with?

 I run a core Nurture Group for children from Primaries 1 to 3 (age 5 to 7 years) and weekly sessions with Upper Nurture Groups for Primaries 4 – 7 (age 7 to 11 years).
 When I first mentioned Story Massage to the older children they were reluctant to try it but once we started the session, the enjoyment on their faces was priceless!